Working in Belgium: what do you need?

-Non-Belgians who want to work during their stay in Belgium require approval.
+Non-Belgians who want to work during their stay in Belgium, sometimes require approval.

 You are a non-EU national whose main reason for residing in Belgium is work